monarch-initiative/SvAnna/docs/examples.rst

 The resulting HTML reports contain graphics that are reported in the supplement of SvAnna paper.

 The examples work with variants stored in `examples.vcf`_ file.
 The VCF file is stored in SvAnna GitHub repository.
 Use the `run_examples.sh`_ script to generate HTML reports for all cases described below.
-Note that you must provide paths to SvAnna JAR file, data directory, and the ``examples.vcf`` file prior running the script.
+Note that you must enter the paths to SvAnna JAR file, data directory, and the ``examples.vcf`` into the script before running.

 Single exon deletion
 ^^^^^^^^^^^^^^^^^^^^

-A deletion of 6.93 kb (``chr17:31,150,798-31,157,725del``) affecting *NF1* that was assigned a *PSV* score of 157.95.
+A deletion of 6.93 kb (``chr17:31,150,798-31,157,725del``) affecting *NF1* that was assigned a *PSV* score of 124.98.

 The deletion affects exon 2 of several *NF1* transcripts.
 Pathogenic variants in *NF1* are associated with neurofibromatosis type 1 (``OMIM:162200``).